 Explore epidemiology as it relates to the role of physical therapy in primary care.

-Many conditions and illnesses are genetic, others are caused by a less-than-ideal lifestyle, activity, and nutritional behavioral patterns.
-In PHT 712, Prevention and Wellness, you’ll focus on screening and risk reduction so you can develop exercise programs that promote health and wellness, and prevent injury and disease.
+Many conditions and illnesses are genetic, others are caused by a less-than-ideal lifestyle, lack of physical activity, and poor nutritional behavioral patterns.
+In this course, you’ll focus on screening and risk reduction so you can develop exercise programs that promote health and wellness, and prevent injury and disease.

 - Examine theories of health and dimensions of wellness across the lifespan.